eva672/fibbot/Readme.md

 - If you want to run the code you can use ``cargo run`` if want to include pameters use ``cargo run "" ""``

 **NB**:A fibonacci sequence is a series of numbers where each number is the sum of the two preceding numbers.

 **COMBINATION**
 Here you have to combine the two writen function so that your action should process a PR content,compute fibonacci numbers for extracted values and post a comment with the result.

 - You can refer your self to the Github rest api using https://docs.github.com/en/rest?apiVersion=2022-11-28
 - You need a personal access token (PAT) that you can get from your repository settings on github.
 **NB** : Make sure you PAT is private

+At the end of this documentation you shopuld able to have a fully functioning GitHub Action with a successful execution on pull requests.

+Hope this Documentation will be or is helpful to you